 Several readers have studied a Maui map and asked if I advise driving two of Maui’s most popular attractions – Haleakala summit for sunrise and the road to Hana — on the same day.
 They see that from Haleakala summit, they could possibly drive south on Highway 37 which turns into Highway 31 and circles around to Hana and East Maui.
 At first glance, it looks easy and efficient to do both in the same day.
 Looks can be very deceiving.

 I created the following custom Google map to indicate the road to Hana and the drive to Haleakala summit to help illustrate the issues with trying to drive both in the same day.
 The road to Haleakala summit is in blue and the road to Hana is in yellow.
 There’s a reddish rectangle indicating an unauthorized section of road.
 A turquoise blue line shows the approved drive that connects Haleakala Highway to the Hana Highway.
-Click here to see a bigger version of the map along with the marker descriptions.
+Please note that sometimes the details, markers and indicators do not load properly, so click here to see a bigger version of the map along with all the marker descriptions.

 View Haleakala & Road to Hana in a larger map